 - Again, Go to “Security” tab – “Advanced”.

 - On the “Permissions” tab (where you should be now), go to “Change Permissions”.

 - Keep the “Include inheritable permissions from this object’s parent” unchecked BUT check the “Replace all child object permissions with inheritable permissions from this object”.

 - Press “OK” to confirm and “Yes” on the pop-up window:

 - Keep pressing “OK” until you close all the pop-up windows.

 - Now delete the file/folder with the “You require permission from SYSTEM to make changes to this file” issue.

-Hope this fix works for you as it’s a really annoying Windows 7 permission issue, thanks to Copious Ideas blog.
-No more “You require permission from SYSTEM” annoying message to see.
+Hope this fix works for you as it’s a really annoying Windows permission issue.
+No more “you require permission from system to make changes to this folder” annoying message to see!